Part One: Blogs, Small and Niche Media

 Call for Donations

-When you need support, as a digital publisher, you can always rely on your most loyal readers.
+When you need support in WordPress digital publishing, you can always rely on your most loyal readers.
 If you provide quality information to them, then there’s nothing bad in asking for a symbolic “tip” so your team can produce more.

 You just need to integrate a donation button on your WordPress website via PayPal or another payment option.
 There are also plugins such as Give, which allow you to manage the donations.